railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

     Mac OS X, Solaris, SunOS and BSD.

-These three components can be installed on the same server or can be distributed onto separate computer servers if performance considerations require it.
+These three components can be installed on the same server or can be distributed onto separate computer servers, if performance considerations require it.

-If you choose to run only with GTK clients you will not need the third component – the client-web server – at all.
-In this case OpenERP's GTK client must be installed on the workstation of each OpenERP user in the company.
+If you choose to run only with GTK clients, you will not need the third component – the client-web server – at all.
+In this case, OpenERP's GTK client must be installed on the workstation of each OpenERP user in the company.